Getting gender balance unstuck: Taking action with a new strategic approach

 Perhaps the biggest irony is that all four of the decision-making errors that Finklestein and team identified arise from a range of cognitive (unconscious) biases.
 Perhaps this irony is also the greatest evidence of the ineffectiveness of general unconscious bias training.
 Those who are the most ardent and aware advocates of the fashionable unconscious bias training fail to recognise its impact on their decision-making.
 More importantly, they can’t see the damage it may doing to their organisations and to the poor rate of gender balance progress more generally.

 The unconscious bias fashion is a major problem, but not the only one.
 With a concern about lack of progress, UGM recently convened a roundtable focusing on the strategic position of gender balance.
 The relatively small, but highly experienced group of contributors focused on what might be needed strategically to progress gender balance.
 The exploration, although focused on future strategy, necessarily reviewed current and past initiatives as well.
-A number of strategic failures and failing approaches were identifed as reasons for gender balance progress becoming stuck (see figure below).
+A number of strategic failures and failing approaches were identifed as reasons for gender balance progress becoming stuck (for figure see pdf).

 In addition to the failure of unconscious bias training, mentoring, especially in-house, ‘vanilla mentoring’ is seen as largely having failed to deliver change.
 Female-only mentoring circles are considered particularly unhelpful.
 Instead, ‘sponsorship’ is viewed as being much more likely to progress gender balance.
 Diversity councils can be useful.
 But, many have a ‘hands-off’ approach, leaving the heavy-lifting to HR alone.
 This results in much less buy-in from the rest of the organisation, and regularly not enough to bring about meaningful change.
 For some organisations, Diversity Councils are little more than window-dressing.
 Finally, the over-focus on extraordinary role models does not much help the ‘average’ person.
 Additionally, the context of stellar performance is critical yet isn’t likely to be transferrable.
 This links closely to enthusiastically implementing research findings and case studies.
 While very interesting, and likely excellent stimuli for finding solutions in individual organisational contexts, well-intentioned conference goers often try and implement solutions that don’t fit their context.
 Reflecting back on Finkelstein’s decision-making errors helps identify how these various approaches continue to be pursued even though they are failing to deliver change.

 Given that past strategic direction has delivered so little progress, the best hope for positive change is to try something new.
 The most important strategic insight from the gender balance roundtable for the UGM team is that the challenge for organisations going forward is significantly more complex than originally anticipated.
 Five distinct strategic areas were identified by the roundtable.
 See figure below.
 Each area represents a major undertaking and involves a substantial strategic shift away from prevailing practice.
 These key areas need significant strategic shifts for gender balance to have a chance of succeeding.
-In other words, gender balance progress is reliant on changes in its own field and also on major strategic shifts in numerous strategically adjacent areas.
+In other words, gender balance progress is reliant on changes in its own field and also on major strategic shifts in numerous strategically adjacent areas (for figure see pdf).

 Just as for most business strategies, decisions about action should be data directed and data driven.
 It includes using root-cause and gap analysis to determine what will work best for your particular organisation.
 Also, it is essential that organisations use a 'nimble' approach: test, learn and act, repeating the cycle rapidly.
 This approach helps avoid costly misfires, like the decades spent trying to use assertiveness training or, worse still, the decade just wasted on unconscious bias training.